Specific indoor air quality problems

 - Follow label directions carefully when using or storing the chemical.

 - Use only the amount of chemical that you need to accomplish the job.
 More is not always better.

 - Purchase only what you need.
-Extra chemicals only presents potential storage and spill problems.
+Extra chemicals present potential storage and spill problems.

 - Look for the least toxic product that will do the job.

 - Use Integrated Pest Management (IPM) to help control pests in and around your home.
-For more information, contact the UW Extension.
+For more information, see the web page for UW Extension.

-- Dispose or recycle chemicals appropriately.
-For more information, please view Hazardous Materials / Clean Sweep.
+- Dispose or recycle chemicals appropriately and responsibly.
+For more information, please see Hazardous Materials / Clean Sweep.